paper-it/firefox-extension/README.md

 The extension turns colorful and distracting websites into black-and-white newspapers, allowing you to choose what to read independently of bright covers or colorful fonts.

+## Why?

+Because I'm tired of the overly colorful video covers, article previews, and eye-catching font colors that distract from the main content.
+I don't want to turn off thumbnails on YouTube, and I don't want to hide images.
+I just want to choose the order of viewing the content myself, because my attention belongs to me.

 ## Demo

 | Before                                                | After                                               |